NUS-IDS/painter/README.md

 TBD: Our code for training models and configuration details

-Datasets obtained from previous work: https://ojs.aaai.org/index.php/AAAI/article/view/21519 The GCG collection is proprietary but the passages in the RAB passages are available at https://www.britannica.com/list/25-famous-paintings-to-see-the-next-time-youre-in-florence
+Datasets obtained from previous work: https://ojs.aaai.org/index.php/AAAI/article/view/21519

+The GCG collection is proprietary but the passages in the RAB collection are available at https://www.britannica.com/list/25-famous-paintings-to-see-the-next-time-youre-in-florence